 |Case: “Rovna Dan: The Flat Tax in Slovakia”, Harvard Business School case no. 9-707-043, March 2010|

 In terms of a flat tax, here is a short video asking “Would a Flat Tax Be More Fair?”
 There’s a good HBS article, from 2007, called “All Eyes on Slovakia’s Flat Tax”.
-Slovakia repealed the fat tax in 2013, which you can read about on this LSE Blog: “Slovakia has abolished its flat tax rate, but other Eastern and Central European countries are likely to continue with the policy.”
+Slovakia repealed the flat tax in January 2013, by adding an additional rate of 25% for incomes over €38k.
+You can read about on this LSE Blog: “Slovakia has abolished its flat tax rate, but other Eastern and Central European countries are likely to continue with the policy.”

 Regarding public finance more generally, in 2012 I participated in the 2020 Tax Commission.
 You can read our report here.